Seminar Life Engineering

 First Lecture

-For admission to the book group, interested students should apply in advance by sending a one-page application to the course instructor, arguing why they should be included in this colloquium, latest by end of September.
+For admission to the book group, interested students should apply in advance by sending a short video and a one-page application to the course instructors, arguing why they should be included in this colloquium, latest by end of September.